Mcorduk/2025-todo/README.md

 TODO:
 Step by Step implementation

-- Make a tab where Completed Tasks can be seen seperately
+- Make a tab for Todos (make it function)
 - Add localStorage

 FIX:

+- sidebar breaking on reRender
+-
 - Form validation for required, max, min

 IMPROVE: